Juice for the Future

 OUR STORY

-ETI is a professional volunteer NGO partnering with developing communities in Tanzania.
-Together, we established KARUCO College in Karagwe, erected its Solar Array to provide power and provided Micro-Enterprise Loans (MELs) to jump-start businesses.
-Now we work to stand up the Food Processing Plant so KARUCO and area farmers can process raw crops and earn income.
-ETI is in the top 1% of U.S. nonprofits.
+ETI is a professional volunteer NGO partnering with Tanzanian communities.
+We established KARUCO College in Karagwe, erected its Solar Array to provide power, funded Micro-Enterprise Loans (MELs) to start businesses and funded the MEL House business incubator hub.
+Now we stand up the Food Processing Plant so KARUCO and area farmers can increase incomes.
+ETI is in the top 1% of nonprofits.
+Join us!

 DONATE TODAY!